What You Need to Know About Sodomy Laws in California

 Is gay sex legal in California?

 For those asking if gay sex is legal in California, yes it is.
 Gay couples can consensually engage in anal sex without having to fear being charged with unlawful sodomy.
 Prosecution for unlawful sodomy is extremely rare, even in states that clearly criminalize it.
+In the state of California, sodomy is completely legal between consenting adults.
+No person cannot be charged with sodomy between consenting adults.
+However, of course, sodomy between an adult and a child

 Was gay sex ever against the law?